-14:30-16:10 HEADACHE : Ditans and Gepants HALL B Chairs: Marjan Zaletel, Slovenia ; Tomas Nezadal, Czech Republic 14:30-15:20 Addition of a gepant for the acute care of migraine attacks is safe and effective in patients on anti-CGRP mAbs Capsule: The consideration of using gepants for aborting migraine attacks remains a topic of debate when managing patients who are concurrently prescribed anti-CGRP mAbs as preventive therapy.
-Moreover, considering the safety aspects of combining two drugs that target CGRP signaling, it's important to discuss adding a gepant for immediate migraine relief in patients on anti-CGRP mAbs preventi treatment 14:30-14:40 Moderator: Messoud Ashina, Denmark Introduction and Pre-Debate Voting 14:40-14:55 Yes: Cristina Tassorelli , Italy 14:55-15:10 No: Gisela Terwindt , Holland 15:10-15:20 Discussion, Rebuttals and Post-Debate Voting 15:20-16:10 Are gepants and ditans efficacious and safe for people with vascular risk factors?
-Capsule: Preclinical studies showed that CGRP is a potent vasoactive neuropeptide, yet activation of 5-HT1F receptors does not constru coronary or cerebral arteries.
-Is there evidence supporting the use of treatments targeting either the CGRP neuropeptide, e.g., the gepants, or the 5-HT1F receptor, e.g., the ditans, in people with migraine and vascular risk factors?
-15:20-15:30 Moderator: Messoud Ashina , Denmark Introduction and Pre-Debate Voting 15:30-15:45 Yes: Jose Miguel Lainez, Italy 15:45-16:00 No: Gisela Terwindt , The Netherlands 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting Coffee Break, Exhibition & e-Posters Visit

-16:30-18:10 Medication overuse headache and artificial intelligence HALL B Chair: Licia Grazzi, Italy 16:30-17:20 Is Artificial Intelligence (AI) ready for inclusion in headache management?
+14:30-16:10 HEADACHE : Ditans and Gepants HALL C Chairs: Marjan Zaletel, Slovenia ; Tomas Nezadal, Czech Republic 14:30-15:20 Addition of a gepant for the acute care of migraine attacks is safe and effective in patients on anti-CGRP mAbs Capsule: The consideration of using gepants for aborting migraine attacks remains a topic of debate when managin concurrently prescribed anti-CGRP mAbs as preventive therapy.
+Moreover, considering the safety aspects of combin target CGRP signaling, it's important to discuss adding a gepant for immediate migraine relief in patients on anti-CO treatment ning two drugs that 14:30-14:40 Moderator: Messoud Ashina, Denmark Introduction and Pre-Debate Voting 14:40-14:55 Yes: Cristina Tassorelli , Italy 14:55-15:10 No: Gisela Terwindt , The Netherlands 15:10-15:20 Discussion, Rebuttals and Post-Debate Voting 15:20-16:10 Are gepants and ditans efficacious and safe for people with vascular risk factors?
+Capsule: Preclinical studies showed that CGRP is a potent vasoactive neuropeptide, yet activation of 5-HT1F receptor coronary or cerebral arteries.
+Is there evidence supporting the use of treatments targeting either the CGRP neurope gepants, or the 5-HT1F receptor, e.g., the ditans, in people with migraine and vascular risk factors?
+15:20-15:30 Moderator: Messoud Ashina , Denmark Introduction and Pre-Debate Voting 15:30-15:45 Yes: Jose Miguel Lainez, Italy 15:45-16:00 No: Gisela Terwindt, The Netherlands 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-16:30 Coffee Break, Exhibition & e-Posters Visit 16:30-18:10 Medication overuse headache and artificial intelligence HALL C Chair: Licia Grazzi, Italy 16:30-17:20 Is Artificial Intelligence (AI) ready for inclusion in headache management?
 Capsule: AI systems have gotten our attention as they have emerged in all aspects of the working and education we was initially promoted as a way to improve the quality of diagnosis and treatment planning, as well as a way to del efficiently.
 But most would agree it has not lived up to its promise.
 Recently however, with increased power of oper new designs for analyzing data, this may be about to change and it may revolutionize medicine including the care of headache disorders.
-It the time now? iver care more rating systems and 16:30-16:40 Moderator: Alan Rapoport, USA Introduction and Pre-Debate Voting 16:40-16:55 Yes: Rob Cowan , USA 16:55-17:10 No: Morris Levin, USA 17:10-17:20 Discussion, Rebuttals and Post-Debate Voting 17:20-18:10 Is it necessary to detoxify most patients with Medication Overuse Headache (MOH) in order to achieve success?
-Capsule: Ever since the concept for MOH was promoted, a key tenet was that patients with this syndrome could not overused medication was removed.
-Only then, would preventive medications be effective in reversing the chronific headache disorder.
-Recent data calls this dogma into question, but there is still disagreement about the best way(s cation of the primary 17:20-17:30 Moderator: Cristina Tassorelli , Italy Introduction and Pre-Debate Voting 17:30-17:45 Yes: Morris Levin, USA 17:45-18:00 No: Alan Rapoport , USA 18:00-18:10 Discussion, Rebuttals and Post-Debate Voting
+It the time now? iver care more ating systems and

+16:30-16:40 Moderator: Alan Rapoport, USA

+Introduction and Pre-Debate Voting

+16:40-16:55 Yes: Robert Cowan , USA

+16:55-17:10 No: Morris Levin , USA

+17:10-17:20 Discussion, Rebuttals and Post-Debate Voting

+17:20-18:10 Is it necessary to detoxify most patients with Medication Overuse Headache (MOH) in order to achieve success?

+Capsule: Ever since the concept for MOH was promoted, a key tenet was that patients with this syndrome could not improve until the overused medication was removed.
+Only then, would preventive medications be effective in reversing the chronification of the primary headache disorder.
+Recent data calls this dogma into question, but there is still disagreement about the best way(s) to help patients.

+17:20-17:30 Moderator: Cristina Tassorelli , Italy Introduction and Pre-Debate Voting

+17:30-17:45 Yes: Morris Levin , USA

+17:45-18:00 No: Alan Rapoport, USA

+18:00-18:10 Discussion, Rebuttals and Post-Debate Voting